 The use of mobile app testing platform has rapidly grown during the past years and there are plenty of different, great alternatives of how to deploy a solution for your organization’s needs and practices.
 These deployment options provide flexibility to control device access and start any number of unmetered tests on those devices.
 The question of how much devices are used, what devices/models should be used for testing impact on the decision about deployment options.

 Dedicated Devices for App Testing

 Dedicated Device is a compelling feature in Bitbar Platform that allows its users to dedicate (reserve) devices for their own use only.
 With the help of Dedicated Devices administrators who manage device access and allocation of those devices can quickly configure a set of dedicated devices for a specific user or group of users that fully control the device(s) and no other users have visibility of these.

 Dedicated Devices will boost productivity and enables companies to use more efficiently their resources, time and hardware with predictable monthly costs.
 And as a benefit, there is significant time saving when certain devices are dedicated to only certain user groups or certain usage types like CI or manual testing.

 Dedicated Devices Are Fully Configurable by Admins

 The flexibility that devices-on-cloud offers for mobile app testing, game testing, and development of both of these are great.
 Users can quickly select devices they want to test and develop on and change devices based on their needs and testing focus.
-Especially a public mobile device cloud, which provides nearly 100% coverage of device volumes used globally provides an amazing testbed for app developers.
+Especially a public real device cloud, which provides nearly 100% coverage of device volumes used globally provides an amazing testbed for app developers.

 So what do Dedicated Devices bring into this?
 An administrator managing devices can quickly and easily assign a device for a user or group of users (under their organization) that makes the device(s) dedicated for that group.
 Changing the ownership and access is easy and quick from the admin panel – and just a few clicks are required.